SeldonIO/seldonio.github.com/sentiment-demo.md

 You can then test the predictions, e.g.:

 {% highlight bash %}
-seldon-cli api --client-name test --endpoint /js/predict --json '{"review":"The candy is just red.
+seldon-cli api --client-name test --endpoint /js/predict --json '{"data":{"review":"The candy is just red.
 No flavor.
 Just  plan and chewy.
-I would never buy them again."}'
+I would never buy them again."}}'
 {% endhighlight %}

 Which should produce a result like below indication a "negative" sentiment: